dracode/tw2002-client/README.md

 <B>smartProbe.py</B> will use the sector warp mapping data from the SQLite database to generate pathways for Ether Probes, with the goal of hitting as many Unexplored sectors as possible with each probe.
 Visiting the sectors with a probe will then allow you to retrieve the port data, greatly expanding your trading options.

 <B>twpath.py</B> will use the data in the SQLite database to generate routes to/from: the nearest fighters; the nearest likely blind warps; the nearest port selling <X>.

+<B>tw2002.db</B> is my database from an actual game, provided so that you can try out the scripts without having to actually gather your own mapping data first.